 Do you feel like you no longer have any control over how you think, feel, and behave?

-Post-traumatic Stress Disorder (PTSD) can occur after any type of physically or psychologically stressful event in which you perceive a threat to your life.
+Post-traumatic Stress Disorder (PTSD) can occur after any type of physically or psychologically stressful event.
+One in which you perceive a threat to your life.
 Often this event or series of events can alter or shatter the way you see the world and yourself.

-Situations and circumstances that can bring about a traumatic stress response include but are not limited to:
+There are many situations and circumstances that can bring about a traumatic stress response.
+These include but are not limited to:

 - Sexual abuse or assault